nadrane/blog/source/_posts/build-your-own-regex.md

 It's remarkable how simple and elegant the code for such a sophisticated and generalized program can be.
 The full source is available in this [GitHub repository](https://github.com/nadrane/build-your-own-regex)

-A follow up where I fuzz test the regex engine can be found [here](https://nickdrane.com/regex-and-automated-test-fuzzing/)
+Here is a [follow up article](https://nickdrane.com/regex-and-automated-test-fuzzing/) where I fuzz test the regex engine.

 #### Footnotes